-Shapiro and Patel are both increasingly involved in medical student and resident education.
-Shapiro has established the first approved rheumatology rotation for post-graduate trainees, while Patel is involved in key divisional quality improvement programs.
-Additionally, Hackshaw brings a wealth of experience in teaching medical students, residents, graduate students and rheumatology fellows and enhances the teaching and education mission for the division.
+Patel is increasingly involved in medical student and resident education in addition to establishing key divisional quality improvement programs, while Hackshaw brings a wealth of experience in teaching medical students, residents, graduate students and rheumatology fellows and enhances the teaching and education mission for the division.

 The division provides clinical activities at three sites: CommUnity Care clinics servicing Travis County, Dell Seton rheumatology clinics and UT Health Austin.
 Clinical staff also provide rheumatologic coverage for other Ascension Seton hospitals throughout the Austin-Travis County region.
 The division is committed to meeting the expanding clinical needs of the region and integrating patients as they are interested in the division’s growing research programs.

 Kevin Hackshaw, M.D., brings his career of basic, clinical and translational research to the Division of Rheumatology.
 His research interests are in the discovery of biomarkers for fibromyalgia and other central sensitivity syndromes.